Subscribe today for more stories, tips, and updates.

 1. Medications

-Medication overdose during school hours typically happens during those hectic mornings when parents are just trying to make it out the door on time.
-In my house, that’s pretty much every morning.
 In this scenario, one parent hasn’t communicated to the other parent that he or she gave their child medication, and the child accidentally gets two doses.
 Or, one of the parents gave their child medication when it was supposed to happen at school that day.
 In either of these scenarios, a chart may help.
 That way, there’s a visual representation of the schedule, which may help improve communication.

 2. Hand sanitizer

-Schools use hand sanitizer because it’s the quickest and easiest way to prevent illness from spreading.
-But it’s important to keep in mind that hand sanitizers can have more than 60% ethyl alcohol, which is the same type found in beer or wine.
 Due to their small size, children are more likely to get toxicity symptoms than adults.
 It can affect their central nervous system and slow down breathing.
 The American Academy of Pediatrics recommends keeping the hand surface wet with hand sanitizer for at least 15 seconds.
-Teach kids how to use hand sanitizers safely, by rubbing it in thoroughly and telling them to never lick their hands or rub their eyes right after use.

-3. Pen, pencils and glue
+3. Pens, pencils and glue

 Children use pencils and pens in school every day.
-When children absent-mindedly chew on pens, the ink can explode in their mouths.
+When kids absent-mindedly chew on pens, the ink can explode in their mouths.
 Most pen ink is non-toxic and tolerated well if some gets in the mouth.
-We’ll also get calls from worried parents and teachers because a child has eaten a lead pencil and they’re concerned he or she might get lead poisoning.
-Fortunately, pencils are now made of graphite and not lead.
-Even though school glue is non-toxic, it should not be eaten.

-For any concerns about accidental exposures, please call your Drug and Poison Information Center at 1-800-222-1222 or text “POISON” to 797979 to have it saved in your smart phone.
+For any concerns about accidental exposures, please call your Drug and Poison Information Center at 1-800-222-1222 or text “POISON” to 797979 to have it saved in your phone.

 Related Articles

-Parents, Know the Dangers of Water Beads
+Parents: Know the Dangers of Water Beads

-Parents, Know the Dangers of Water Beads
+Parents: Know the Dangers of Water Beads

 TAGS: